ldtteam/MinecoloniesWiki/source/buildings/lumberjack.md

         </div>
     </div>
     <hr />
-    <recipe>sawmill</recipe>
+    <recipe>Lumberjack</recipe>
 </div>

-Welcome to the Sawmill Hut Information Site.
+Welcome to the Lumberjack Hut Information Site.

-Before you choose a place to build the Sawmill Hut, take into account the location from Trees, Warehouse and/or other Worker(s).
-After you have selected a place for the hut you have to craft the Sawmill Hut block and place it with the [Building Tool](../items/buildingtool).
-Once the Sawmill Hut is placed, the lumberjack will be automatically assigned (or you can manually assign one with the best [Traits](../systems/workerinfo) for a Lumberjack if you changed this in the settings tab in the [Town Hall's GUI](../../source/buildings/townhall).
+Before you choose a place to build the Lumberjack Hut, take into account the location from Trees, Warehouse and/or other Worker(s).
+After you have selected a place for the hut you have to craft the Lumberjack Hut block and place it with the [Building Tool](../items/buildingtool).
+Once the Lumberjack Hut is placed, the lumberjack will be automatically assigned (or you can manually assign one with the best [Traits](../systems/workerinfo) for a Lumberjack if you changed this in the settings tab in the [Town Hall's GUI](../../source/buildings/townhall).

-Now you will have to issue the “Build” assignment so it can build the Sawmill Hut”.
+Now you will have to issue the “Build” assignment so it can build the Lumberjack Hut”.

-**Note:** Once the Sawmill block is placed you can go to page 2 of the hut GUI and “define the sapling(s)” you want the Lumberjack to work with.
+**Note:** Once the Lumberjack block is placed you can go to page 2 of the hut GUI and “define the sapling(s)” you want the Lumberjack to work with.
 All recognized saplings (even modded items, if coded correctly) will be listed there.

 <br><br>

 ## Hut GUI

-Now you can access the Sawmill's Hut block (right click on it) and you will see a GUI with different options:
+Now you can access the Lumberjack's Hut block (right click on it) and you will see a GUI with different options:

 <div class="row">
   <div class="col-sm-12 col-md">